POD-io/Oblivion-ArchipelagoWorld/README.md

 - Configured Goal

 ### `/dungeons`
-Lists all 149 valid dungeons with boss chests that can be used for dungeon clear checks.
+Lists all 149 valid dungeons that can be used for dungeon clear checks.

 Examples:
 - `/dungeons`                    # Shows all dungeons